speeduino/wiki.js/decoders/Yamaha_VMax.md

 ### Hardware modification

 The signal from the pick-up is quite noisy.
-Therefore, it requires 10K resistors on the VR+ and VR- line (before getting to the VR-conditioner), and the R10 on the VR-conditioner to be equipped with a 220nf ceramic capacitor acting as a shunt.
+Therefore, it requires 10K resistors on the VR+ and VR- line (before getting to the VR-conditioner), and the R10 on the VR-conditioner to be equipped with a 220nf ceramic capacitor to filter the generator noise.

 ### Tuner Studio Configuration
 ![vmax3.png](/img/decoders/vmax3.png){.align-center}